-Please produce a box offering a thumbnail sketch of what your article adds to the literature, for readers who would like an overview without reading the whole article It should be divided into two short sections, each with 1-3 short sentences.
+Please produce a box offering a thumbnail sketch of what your article adds to the literature, for readers who would like an overview without reading the whole article.
+The box should be divided into two short sections, each with 1-3 short sentences.

 or: “Evidence from trials of tea therapy in depression have given conflicting results.
 Although Sjogren and Smith conducted a systematic review in 1995, a further 15 trials have been carried out since then…”

 You might use the last sentence to summarise any implications for practice, research, policy, or public health.
-For example, your study might have: asked and answered a new question (one whose relevance has only recently become clear) contradicted a belief, dogma, or previous evidence provided a new perspective on something that is already known in general provided evidence of higher methodological quality for a message which is already known.
+For example, your study might have asked and answered a new question (one whose relevance has only recently become clear); contradicted a belief, dogma, or previous evidence provided a new perspective on something that is already known in general; or provided evidence of higher methodological quality for a message that is already known.

 We do want your piece to be easy to read but also want it to be as scientifically accurate as possible.
 Whenever possible, state absolute rather than relative risks.
 Please include in the results section of your structured abstract (and in the article's results section) the following terms, as appropriate: